Net zero: heating

 The shift to low carbon heating is at a relatively early stage compared with sectors such as power and transport.
 However, the technology needed to warm our homes without producing carbon dioxide is already in existence, and falling in cost.

-There is a consensus that decarbonisation of heat will occur through deployment of low-carbon technologies such as electric heat pumps, district heating and low-carbon gases, in combination with reducing demand through improved energy efficiency.
+There is a growing consensus that the decarbonisation of heat is vital to reaching net zero, through deployment of low-carbon technologies such as electric heat pumps, district heating and low-carbon gases, in combination with reducing demand through improved energy efficiency.

 However, there is no reason why emissions from heating buildings cannot be almost completely eliminated.

-British homes generate the majority (57%) of heat demand.
-Since 1990 emissions from homes have fallen by 20%, largely due to more efficient boilers and better insulation meaning we need to use less energy to keep warm - ultimately leading to .
+British homes generate the majority (60%) of heat demand.
+Since 1990 emissions from homes have fallen by 17%, largely due to more efficient boilers and better insulation, meaning we need to use less energy to keep warm - ultimately leading to lower energy bills.

 Currently, 80% of UK homes are heated with natural gas – a higher dependency than many other countries.
 This can be traced back to development of North Sea reserves.
 As these dwindle, the desire to become less reliant on imported fuels to keep warm is another reason to decarbonise the UK’s heat supply.